 Rainey Street in Austin at night is full of people bar hopping in the darkness and neon lights, it’s both mysterious and colorful.

-On our first night there we went to check out the famous 6th Street and then Rainey Street.
-We quickly realized that Rainey street was a much nicer and more interesting street to bar hop.
+On our first night there we went to check out the famous 6th Street and Rainey Street.
+We quickly realized that Rainey Street was a much nicer and more interesting street to bar hop.
 The street has dozens of houses converted into bars along each side of it.
-We went in and out several of the bars.
+We went in and out of several of the bars.
 Grabbing a single drink at each one and off to the next.
-Each bar’s unique atmosphere made it really fun to explore as many we could.
+Each bar’s unique atmosphere made it really fun to explore as many as we could.